Teach2Breach/moonwalk/README.md

 ## Example

+Print statements are no longer included.
+This image is included for educational purposes.

 ![Moonwalk DLL Base Address Finder Demo](2025-05-03_10-34.png)

 ## Notes

-- All memory access is validated using `VirtualQuery` for safety, if you don't want to make any API calls before getting the DLL base address there are other ways.
-VirtualQuery is used for simplicity in this PoC
 - DLL names are case-insensitive and the .dll extension is optional
-- Only works with dlls that are in the call stack.
+- Only works with DLLs that are in the call stack
-- This Proof of Concept library contains print statements which are helpful for understanding what is happening and debugging.
-In some scenarios, print statements like this are undesirable and should be removed.
-The OPSEC branch removes all print statements, removes winapi crate, and does not use VirtualQuery at all.
+- **Main branch**: Uses `VirtualQuery` for safe memory access validation
+- **OPSEC branch**: Uses direct memory access with exception handling for maximum stealth
+- Both branches have clean library interfaces with no debug output